A Study of Posterior Stability for Time-Series Latent Diffusion: Experiments

 \section{Experiments}

-For experiments, we aim to verify that our framework is free from \textit{posterior collapse} and outperforms latent diffusion (with or without previous baselines) in terms of time series generation.
-Besides presenting the main results as below, we put the details of our experiment setup in Appendix~\ref{appendix:exp details} and the ablation studies in Appendix~\ref{appendix:ablation study}.
+We have conducted extensive experiments to verify that our framework is free from \textit{posterior collapse} and outperforms latent diffusion (with or without previous baselines) in terms of time series generation.
+Due to the limited space, some other important empirical studies are put in the appendix, including \textit{more time-series datasets and another evaluation metric in Appendix~\ref{appendix:more time-series data}}, diverse data modalities (e.g., text) in Appendix~\ref{appendix:more data modalities}, ablation studies in Appendix~\ref{appendix:ablation study}, and the study of running times in Appendix~\ref{appendix:running time study}.
+The experiment setup is also placed in Appendix~\ref{appendix:exp details}.